FURK4NGG/Server-Setup/README.md

 Enable DNS-over-HTTPS/TLS/QUIC? -> (No)

 (Client / PC)
-Remove the following lines if they exist(desktop.conf)
+Remove the following lines if they exist(wg0.conf)
 >PreUp = ...
 >PostDown = ...